alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part6.md

 az keyvault network-rule add \
   --resource-group myResourceGroup \
   --name myKeyVault \
-  --ip-address $MY_PUBLIC_IP
+  --ip-address <your-public-ip-address>
 ```

-- This command adds an IP address rule to the Key Vault `myKeyVault`, allowing access from your public IP address stored in the `MY_PUBLIC_IP` environment variable.
+- Replace `<your-public-ip-address>` with the IP address obtained from the previous step.
+This command adds an IP address rule to the Key Vault `myKeyVault`, allowing access from your public IP address.

 #### 5. Verify Access Granted in Azure Portal